 We offer nursery child care (two and under) during worship.
 Children are welcome in the pews with their parents.
 We love having them with us during worship – in all their wiggly, squiggly, and not- always-quiet glory, and provide some ways for them to be engaged each Sunday as well.
 Following the children’s message, kids 6th grade and below are invited to head off to our Church School with their teachers, if they’d like.
 Contact us to learn more about child care.

 You can dress however you’re comfortable, (some people dress up, some people dress casually, but most people come sort of “business casual”), and participate as much or as little feels right for you on that day (no expectations).
-We believe just sitting quietly and breathing can be an act of worship as much as singing loudly and clapping your hands.
+We believe just sitting quietly and breathing can be an act of worship as much as singing loudly.
 (We will offer opportunities for both and quite a bit in between..)

 After the worship time, which usually lasts about an hour, everyone is invited to a “coffee hour” where, along with having some caffeination (and juice and snacks), you can meet a few people and have a little conversation.
 No pressure to do that, of course.
 If you’d like to remain anonymous, we totally understand.